-Division I institutions choosing to participate in end-of-season swimming and diving competitions that are held within the last 10 days of the qualifying period, with the exception of conference championships, must ensure that the meet host completes the form located in Appendix C or at ncaa.org/championships/division-i-mens-and-womens-swimming-anddiving and submits to the following NCAA staff members: Michelle Perry at mperry@ncaa.org; 317-460-4680 (men's); or John Bugner at jbugner@ncaa.org, 317-917-6529 (women's) by not later than noon Central time, Monday, March 1, 2021, for women and noon Central time, Monday, March 8, 2021, for men.
+Division I institutions choosing to participate in end-of-season swimming and diving competitions that are held within the last 10 days of the qualifying period, with the exception of conference championships, must ensure that the meet host completes the form at ncaa.org/championships/division-i-mens-and-womens-swimming-and-diving and submits to John Bugner at jbugner@ncaa.org, 317-917-6529 (men's and women's) by not later than 1 p.m.
+Eastern time, Monday, Feb.
+28, 2022, for women and 1 p.m.
+Eastern time, Monday, March 7, 2022, for men.

-2021 End-of-Season Competition Time Period
+2022 End-of-Season Competition Time Period

 Division I Women Division I Men Feb.
-19 - 28, 2021 Feb.
-26 - March 7, 2021
+18-27, 2022 Feb.
+25-March 6, 2022

-The intent of the form is to confirm that all regulations and formats have been adhered to so that time standards achieved during the 2021 end-of-season competition time period as noted above will be allowed for submission for championships qualification consideration.
-Failure by HOSTS to submit the completed form by not later than noon (Central time) Monday, March 1, 2021, for women and Monday, March 8, 2021, for men will be subject to a fine of \$500, with potential additional fines for repeated violations.
+The intent of the form is to confirm that all regulations and formats have been adhered to so that time standards achieved during the 2022 end-of-season competition time period as noted above will be allowed for submission for championships qualification consideration.
+Failure by HOSTS to submit the completed form by not later than 1 p.m.
+(Eastern time) Monday, Feb.
+28, 2022, for women and Monday, March 7, 2022, for men will be subject to a fine of \$500, with potential additional fines for repeated violations.